Deploy a Linux Hybrid Runbook Worker

 Supported Linux operating systems

-The minimum requirements for a Linux Hybrid Runbook Worker are:
+The minimum requirements for a Linux system and user Hybrid Runbook Worker are:

 - Two cores